Fortisque/cs172-notes/lecture-12/index.md

 Initialize $$k$$ to $$1$$ .
 Start an infinite loop, incrementing $$k$$ at each step: for each $$P$$ of length $$k$$, if $$P$$ is a proof of $$s_{M,x}$$, accept; otherwise, if $$P$$ is a proof of $$\neg s_{M,x}$$, then reject.

 Notice that this decides the halting problem, since we know that $$s_{M,x}$$ must have a proof of some kind.
 Also, note that this must terminate, since a proof of infinite length makes no sense.

+*Thanks to TongKe Xue for pointing out mistake.*